mroesinger/Westfalia-Rentals/README.md

-Westfalia Rentals is a platform allowing van owners to rent their vans to site users.
+Westfalia Rentals is a platform allowing van owners to rent their personal camper vans to site users.